treeverse/lakeFS/docs/using/python.md

 ## Generating a Python client with Bravado

-Once we have Bravado installed, and a URL of an OpenAPI defition we can generate a client:
+Once we have Bravado installed, and a URL of an OpenAPI definition we can generate a client:

 ```python